-The Disney Plus app and UI will include special sections for Disney, Pixar, Marvel, Star Wars and National Geographic brands, but there will also be sections in the interface so users can see all of the service’s movies, TV shows and original content.
-Users will be able to create custom individual profiles so that kids can see the shows and movies they are interested in, while their older parents can see their preferred content.
+The Disney Plus app and UI includes special sections for Disney, Pixar, Marvel, Star Wars and National Geographic brands There will also be sections in the interface so users can see all of the service’s movies, TV shows, and original content.
+Users will be able to create up to seven custom individual profiles.
+Kids can see the shows and movies they are interested in, while their older parents can see their preferred content.

-Disney Plus will also support 4K streaming for movies and TV shows that support it.
+Disney Plus will also feature 4K streaming for movies and TV shows that support it.
 The service will support streaming for up to 10 devices at once, with up to four concurrent streams at once.
-The smartphone and tablet apps will include support for downloading content as well, so users can watch movies and shows offline for as long as they subscribe to the service.
+The smartphone and tablet apps will include support for downloading content as well.
+That means users can watch movies and shows offline for as long as they subscribe to the service.
 Some movies and TV shows will have DVD-like commentaries and extras.

-What older movies and TV shows will Disney Plus have?
+What older movies and TV shows does the service have?

-When it does launch in late 2019, Disney will have access to hundreds of movies and TV shows from its 90 years of content.
-As we mentioned, that will include all those great animated films and live action movies from the Disney brand, from Mickey Mouse to Snow White to Beauty and the Beast to Frozen and everything in between.
-Disney has confirmed that all of the Pixar and Star Wars films will be available on Disney Plus within the first year of its launch.
-It will also include nearly all of the Marvel Studios superhero movies and will include TV shows from the National Geographic Channel.
-Classic content from The Disney Channel will also be shown on Disney Plus, from Duck Tales to Hannah Montana, with thousands of episodes and over 100 movies.
+Disney Plus will have access to hundreds of movies and TV shows from its 90 years of content.
+As we mentioned, that includes all those great animated films and live-action movies from the Disney brand.
+Movies and shows from Mickey Mouse to Snow White to Beauty and the Beast to Frozen and tons more are on the service.
+All of the Pixar and Star Wars films will be available on Disney Plus within the first year of its launch.
+It also includes the majority of the Marvel Studios superhero movies.
+It also includes TV shows from the National Geographic Channel.
+Classic content from The Disney Channel is also available on Disney Plus.
+That includes shows like Duck Tales to Hannah Montana, with thousands of episodes and over 100 movies.

 See also: The best movies available now on Netflix

 Because of a current contract with Netflix, the most recent films from the studio, such as Black Panther, Avengers: Infinity War and A Wrinkle in Time, have made their streaming debuts on that service.
-Disney’s contract with Netflix ends in 2019.
-The New York Times reports that the first upcoming Disney movie that will make its streaming debut on Disney Plus will be Captain Marvel.
+Those films will make their way to Disney Plus in the next couple of years.

-Disney Plus will also add a number of family-themed TV shows and movies from its recent Fox purchase, from Malcolm in the Middle to Dr. Doolittle and even The Simpsons, with all seasons available from day one on the service.
+Disney Plus also has a number of family-themed TV shows and movies from its recent Fox purchase.
+That includes The Simpsons, with all 30 seasons available from day one on the service.

-What original movies and TV shows will Disney+ have?
+What other original and exclusive movies and TV shows will Disney Plus have?

-Here’s a quick look at the original films and TV shows that are either in production now or have been completed ahead of the Disney Plus launch
+Here’s a quick look at the many other original films and TV shows that are either in production now or have been completed that will make their exclusive debut on Disney Plus:

 Disney Plus original films